astronomer/docs/learn/custom-xcom-backends-tutorial.md

 4. [Create an IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html) called `airflow-xcom` with the AWS credential type `Access key - Programmatic access` and [attach](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_manage-attach-detach.html) the `AirflowXComBackendAWSS3` policy to this user.

 5. [Create an access key](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html) of the type `Third-party-service` for your `airflow-xcom` user.
-Make sure to save the Access Key ID and the Secret Access Key in a secure location to use in [step 3](#step-3-set-up-your-airflow-connection).
+Make sure to save the Access Key ID and the Secret Access Key in a secure location to use in [Step 3](#step-3-set-up-your-airflow-connection).

 :::info